mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 * You are deploying MATLAB Production Server R2024b or newer.
 * You don't require significant changes to the Helm chart.

-> **Note:** For CI/CD workflows, we recommend that you retag and cache Docker images in your private container registry.

 The Quick Start option only requires you to download a single file, rather than cloning the full GitHub repository.
 For more complex workflows, use the [Deployment Steps](#deployment-steps).

 1. Download the `values-overrides.yaml` file containing configuration options that apply across all release deployments from the MATLAB Production Server on Kubernetes GitHub repository.
 You can use the cURL command below or click the "Download Raw File" icon.